History

 Term 1 Stone Age – Iron Age British Value: Mutual respect Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
-To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
 To research in order to find similarities and differences between two or more periods of History.
 Changes in Britain from the Stone Age to the Iron Age.
 Implementation:

 |